artakhak/JsonQL/docs/_build/html/_sources/ImportantInterfaces/ICompilationResult/index.rst.txt

     // Create an instance of JsonQL.Compilation.JsonCompiler here.
     // This is normally done once on application start.

+    // Set the value of queryManager to an instance of JsonQL.Compilation.JsonCompiler here.
+    // The value of JsonQL.Compilation.JsonCompiler is normally created by Dependency Injection container
+    // and it is normally configured as a singleton.
     JsonQL.Compilation.IJsonCompiler jsonCompiler = null!;

     var result = jsonCompiler.Compile(new JsonTextData("Example",